seb86/woocommerce-subscribe-all-the-things-sync-add-on/README.md

 # Current Issues
 * ~~Sub-total is incorrect.
 Possibly due to the sync date day.~~ Fixed! :smile:
-* Cart table item total is showing syncronising date twice. e.g. 40 € every Tuesday every Tuesday. **Only with Bundled Products**
+* ~~Cart table item total is showing syncronising date twice. e.g. 40 € every Tuesday every Tuesday. **Only with Bundled Products**~~ Turns out to be a bug in SATT extension not this add-on. :smile:
 * ~~Recurring Total is showing correct for first renewal but shows the following week also and for free.
 Quantity of the only item in cart is one. **Only with Bundled Products**~~ Fixed! :smile:

 # Support